Azure-Samples/service-fabric-cluster-templates/15-VM-Windows-Cross-AZ-Secure-UD-Override/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This test template allows you to deploy a secure 15 node, Cross AZ Service Fabric Cluster running Windows Server 2022 Datacenter on a Standard_D2_v2 Size Virtual Machine Scale set.
+This test template allows you to deploy a secure 15 node, Cross AZ Service Fabric Cluster running Windows Server 2022 Datacenter on a Standard_D2_v2 SKU size on Azure Virtual Machine Scale Set.

 The main intent for this template is to show how you can stitch a cluster across three Azure Zones.